tomelam/learn-dojo-custom-elements/README.md

 ### Use the scaffold for a new widget - check the configuration

-Check the configuration file to be sure it is set up for building the widget as a custom element.
+After following the quickstart steps above, edit the configuration file, `learn/.dojorc` to set it up for building the widget as a custom element.
 It should contain the stanza
 ```
 "build-widget": {